ComputationalAgingLab/computational_aging_course/ml/aging_clocks.md

 min_{a_1,\dots a_n} | (a_1 x_1 + a_2 x_2 + \dots + a_n x_n) - y | + \lambda \sum_{i} |a_i|
 $$

-"where $\lambda$ is a coefficient representing the strength of regularization.
+where $\lambda$ is a coefficient representing the strength of regularization.
 This method of regularization is called L1 regularization and can improve the model's performance on the test dataset in practice.

 ### L1 and L2 regularization